 Maha is disqualified as the Crown Prince.
 Wang Yu finds out that Maha is his son and spends time with him.
 He plans to take Maha back to Koryo, but Maha dies soon after.
 Wang Yu orders Eunuch Park not to tell SeungNyang about Maha’s death.

 Bayan has become a tyrant just like El Temur.
 Consequently, SeungNyang and Tal Tal conspire to kill him.
-On SeungNyang’s pleadings, Tal Tal reluctantly becomes the next regent.
+On SeungNyang’s pleadings, Tal Tal reluctantly agrees to be the next regent.

-Kolta, Emperor Togon’s eunuch, begins poisoning Togon.
-Kolta is revealed as the Eagle House’s leader.
+Togon is slowly being poisoned, and the identity of the Eagle House’s leader is finally revealed.
 Eagle House is financially ruined by Wang Yu and his men.
 Wang Yu, through Tal Tal and unknown to Togon and SeungNyang, gives the grain he took from Eagle House to help feed the starving Yuan people.